4D4J/4D4J/README.md

 - Hello, my name is Nathan, I'm 17 and I'm currently in high school.
 Next year I'll be joining Otéria Cyber School.

 - I've been seriously into web development for 3/4 years, creating lots of sites for fun and to improve myself (my most successful ones are on my github).
 - I got into the development world thanks to python, which taught me the basics of development and also rigor.
-I'd like to create my own A.I. later on.

 - I love cybersecurity and I'll make it my profession later on.